- 1 The Points-Based System – the Five Tiers:

 History of PBS

-The Points Based System was introduced in Australia in 1979 and was first suggested in the UK by UKIP and was also endorsed by Boris Johnson.
+The Points-Based System was introduced in Australia in 1979 and was first suggested in the UK by UKIP.
 It is designed to allow the Home Office to prioritise migrants with skills that are needed in the UK.
-It was also claimed that PBS would reduce racial discrimination.
+It was also claimed that the points-based system would reduce racial discrimination.

-The Points Based System has been criticised for indirectly discriminating against migrants from developing countries, who may find it harder to fulfil the requirements of PBS than migrants from other developed nations.
-A 2012 study led by economist Tito Boeri found that the origin of migrants accepted in the ‘highly skilled’ Tier in developed countries with a PBS was heavily skewed towards other highly developed countries.
+The Points-Based System has been criticised for indirectly discriminating against migrants from developing countries, who may find it harder to fulfil the requirements of the system than migrants from other developed nations.
+A 2012 study led by economist Tito Boeri found that the origin of migrants accepted in the ‘highly skilled’ Tier in developed countries with a points-based system was heavily skewed towards other highly developed countries.

-We appreciate that Immigration Law can seem complex and confusing – if you would like us to help you with an application or an appeal, or you would like some general advice, call us on 020 7267 4133.
+If you have any questions about the process or would like to apply for a visa please contact Danielle on 020 7267 4133.
 Danielle will only charge you for the first consultation if you decide to become her client and if she can assist you.
-Please call 020 7267 4133 to discuss your queries or to schedule an appointment.